nashville-software-school/bangazon-inc/book-1-orientation/chapters/CSHARP_INTRO.md

 # Hello, C#

+---

+## Objectives

+After completing this lesson and working on related exercises you should be able to:

+1. Define the acronym "CLI"
+1. State the purpose of a `*.csproj` file
+1. State the purpose of a `*.cs` file
+1. Informally distinguish between the terms ".NET 5", ".NET Core" and ".NET Framework".
+1. Create a new, empty C# console program
+1. Write a simple "Hello World" C# console program
+1. Run a C# program using the `dotnet run` command

+---

 ## Your first console application

 Let's begin with your first C# console application _(also known as a "command line interface" application or "cli" app)_.